neurodance/teams-ai/CONTRIBUTING.md

 ### Documentation

-Please note that we place high importance on documentation, which we host as [Teams AI v2 github pages](https://microsoft.github.io/teams-ai/).
+Please note that we place high importance on documentation, which we host as [Teams SDK github pages](https://microsoft.github.io/teams-sdk/).

 ### Testing changes